jfabry-noc/WritePyly/README.md

 ### `get`

-This retrieves all of the posts from a collection and displays the following:
+This retrieves the 10 most recent posts from a collection and displays:

 - title
 - creation date